 The name had started to spread.
 Most of it good enough, popular opinion was that the guard had what was coming to him.
-The story that filtered through the city thankfully swapped out Kaellax for a nameless mage, but I was painted as the young hero that found the nullification stone, rescued the woman and then simply sent the soldier for a swim when he refused to help.
+The story that filtered through the city thankfully swapped out Kaellax for a nameless magic user, but I was painted as the young hero that found the nullification stone, rescued the woman, and then simply sent the soldier for a swim when he refused to help.

 Mostly truth.
 I had indeed teleported the attacker in a rage, but the soldier hadn’t been my target.
 It had just… happened.

-So now I found myself dressed in my finest clothing and visiting the Stormwind Keep, which was still under the final stages of construction.
+So now I found myself dressed in my finest clothing and visiting the Stonehaven court, which was still under the final stages of construction.
 I was to be presented to the King and the House of Nobles.
 Maron assured me I had nothing to fear, but I wasn’t so sure.
-The Stormwind guards were powerful men and no doubt friends to the nobles.
+The nobles were powerful men and no doubt friends to the king.

-“Sionis Sepher,” the older gentleman started after we had taken our places in the Keep.
+“Sionis Sepher,” an older gentleman started after we had taken our places in the court.
 “Could you tell us, in your view, what happened the day of this accident.”

 I recounted the story, opting to make myself look a little arrogant rather than foolish.
-I mentioned that the guard implied the innkeeper was lying, despite having arrived as the attack had started, and I admitted that in my anger I may have teleported the guard to the ocean, but the intent was never anything harmful and I was quick to retrieve them from the cold water once I had sent them there.
+I mentioned that the guard implied the barkeeper was lying, despite having arrived as the attack had started, and I admitted that in my anger I may have teleported the guard to the ocean, but the intent was never anything harmful and I was quick to retrieve them from the cold water once I had sent them there.

 “So you deny that you intended to murder the guard?”

 “Of course I didn’t intent to murder him,” I said.
 “If I’d wanted to do that I could have just frozen him in an ice block.”